iandickson222/Stock-Market-AI/README.md

 # Stock Market AI
- LSTM designed to predict stock prices
+ Stock Market AI is an Long Short Term Memory (LSTM) model designed with TensorFlow.
+The model can be used to predict future stock prices.